University governanceStatutory Advisory Committee on Safety and Occupational Health

 4. Trade Union Representatives: One representative nominated by each of the University’s recognised Trade Unions (UCU, Unison and Unite).

-5. Management Representatives: Executive Officers or their nominated representative, the Chief People Officer, the Director of Estate Services, the Director of Student Experience and the Head of Security Services (or their nominated representative).
+5. Management Representatives: Executive Officers or their nominated representative, the Chief People Officer, the Assistant Director of Estate Services, the Director of Student Experience and the Head of Security Services (or their nominated representative).

 6. A Student Representative: One representative from Strath Union, is nominated.
 This will normally be the President of Strath Union, who remains a member of the Committee for the length of their term in office.